tsungtingdu/web-crawler/README.md

 # README

-This is a simple project (application) that helps me collect those data I want from our company's website, which save me a lot of time.
+This is a simple project (application) that helps me collect those data I want from a website, which save a lot of time for me.

 In this project, I learnt how to